DSAops/Predelix/README.md

 Predelix: Powering the future of retail supply chains with AI.

 > 🚧 **Disclaimer:** This repository contains a hackathon prototype built for learning and demo purposes only (Walmart Hackathon ’25).
+>
+> 💡 Made with ❤️ during Walmart Hackathon '25 by Team DSA.
+(Devraj, Saksham, and Anuj)